dshimkoski/jquery-inputs/README.markdown

 # jquery-inputs plugin

-jquery-inputs is a stateless jQuery plugin that allows JSON set/get on HTML forms
+jquery-inputs is a jQuery plugin that allows set/get on form inputs using hierarchical JSON structures

+## Form Element Names

+Supports various naming conventions, e.g., demo_field_key, demo.field[key], and demo[field].key
+will all be treated as synonymous references to the same value.

+Empty brackets will automatically generate a 0-based index.

 ## Usage